unity-atoms/unity-atoms/docs/api/unityatoms.md

 #### `DebugLog(`0)`

-Helper to regiser as listener callback
+Helper to register as listener callback

 ---